-This Sunday, May 31, 2020 we look forward to again meeting for worship in the church building at 10:20AM
+This Sunday, September 13, 2020 we will meet for our morning worship service in the church building at 10:20AM.

 Everyone is welcome to join in our time of worship but if you think it best to refrain from joining us be assured of the love and understanding of your elders and fellow church members.
 The service will be live-streamed.

-We will not meet for Sunday School classes, Core Seminars, or offer Nursery)
+This Sunday we will not to meet for Sunday School classes, Core Seminars, or offer Nursery.

 If you are planning to gather with us this Sunday, please follow these protocols: